kevL/yata/ReadMe.txt

 Left/Right/Up/Down arrows - scrolls table in the direction

 - w/ row selected
-Home              - selects the top row
+Home              - scrolls table all the way left
+End               - scrolls table all the way right PageUp            - selects the row a page above PageDown          - selects the row a page below Ctrl+Home         - selects the top row
-End               - selects the bottom row
+Ctrl+End          - selects the bottom row
-PageUp            - selects the row a page above PageDown          - selects the row a page below Up/Down arrows    - selects the row in the direction Left/Right arrows - scrolls table in the direction
+Up/Down arrows    - selects the row in the direction Left/Right arrows - scrolls table in the direction